ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## Prerequisites {#prerequisites}

 This page assumes the reader is familiar with Ethereum fundamentals, including [nodes](/developers/docs/nodes-and-clients/), [consensus mechanisms](/developers/docs/consensus-mechanisms/), and the [EVM](/developers/docs/evm/).
-You should also have a good grasp of [smart contracts](/developers/docs/smart-contracts/) and [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), especially [events](/glossary/#events).
+You should also have a good grasp of [smart contracts](/developers/docs/smart-contracts/) and [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), especially <GlossaryTooltip termKey="events">events</GlossaryTooltip>.

 ## What is a blockchain oracle? {#what-is-a-blockchain-oracle}